Buying a Log Cabin Guide

 Shop the Xtend garden building range

 Just like houses, log cabins will require heating in the winter.
-Portable gas heaters are a convenient option.
 Solar power hubs or mains electricity will enable the use of a plug-in heater.
 Heaters should never be left unattended and manufacturer guidelines regarding ventilation must always be followed.

 If household wifi isn’t particularly strong, and dependent on where your log cabin is located in relation to the main property, a wifi booster may be required.
 Internet providers should be able to recommend the best product for individual requirements.